First and Last and Always: Critical

+In a retrospective review, Julian Marszalek of The Quietus observed the lyrics, on the opening track "Black Planet" to be very on the nose, with regards to the political climate of the mid 80s along with the Cold War, saying.
+"Lyrically, the track finds Eldtrich in a post-apocalyptic world polluted by radiation and acid rain."...
+"But while Eldritch is bang on the money capturing the zeitgeist, the music was something of a damp squib focusing as it does on Hussey's sound while paying scant regard to concepts such as memorable and powerful riffs." and praised the sound of the album saying "With First And Last And Always, The Sisters Of Mercy delivered a document that fulfilled the promise of those earlier releases, ten tracks marked by Armageddon, women, drugs, cowboy hats and Marlboro Reds." and concluded "Only The Sisters Of Mercy could've thought up the idea of rock music as an ironic vehicle for their bile.
+And only The Sisters Of Mercy could've been consumed by the very thing they were mocking.
+But regardless of what came next – and certainly the whip smart music that preceded it – The Sisters Of Mercy's debut album is a mighty full stop and crowning statement that's weathered the years well since its release.
+For some of us, at least, this really is first and last and always."

-Commercial performance
+Commercial

 The production of the album left the band in enormous debt.
 According to Eldritch, the album recouped the production costs in 1988.
 The album peaked at No. 14 on the UK Albums Chart, with strong regional sales in the north of England.
 It was certified silver (with 60,000 sold) on 30 October 1987 and gold (with 100,000 sold) on 8 May 1989 by the British Phonographic Industry (BPI).
 In Germany, the group's second largest market after the UK, the album peaked at No. 40 and was certified gold (with 250,000 sold) in 2011.
 In the US, the album did not enter the Billboard 200.
 Regarding the failure of the band's singles to crack the UK top 40, Eldritch later commented: "We came close.
 Our failure to crack it wasn't anything to do with us.
 I think the band did everything required, although we weren't prepared to package ourselves in the way other acts were".